Important directories and files

 - OSGi framework caches

-These files are vital for Jira performance and should not be modified or removed externally while Jira is running.
+These files are essential for Jira performance and should not be modified or removed externally while Jira is running.

 See Search indexing for further details.